YosysHQ/yosys/README.md

   temporary variable within an always block.
 This is mostly used internally by Yosys to synthesize Verilog functions and access arrays.

+- The ``nowrshmsk`` attribute on a register prohibits the generation of shift-and-mask type circuits for writing to bit slices of that register.

 - The ``onehot`` attribute on wires mark them as one-hot state register.
 This is used for example for memory port sharing and set by the fsm_map pass.